Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 ### Replication
 - For this experiemt we will create a population of n agents each with two properties p and q.
 - To begin each agents p and q values will be randomly assigned.
-- "When acting as proposer, the player offers the amount p.
-When acting as responder, the player rejects any offer smaller than q"
-- "In every generation, several random pairs are formed."
+- In each round a pair will randomly formed.
+One player will be assigned to be the proposer and the other will be the resonder.
-  - "The proposer will offer, whatever is smaller, [their] own p-value or the minimum offer that [they know] has been accepted by the responder during previous encounters."
+  - The proposer will offer their maximum offer, p, or the lowest value that they know the responder has accepted, whichever is lower.
-  - There is also "a small (0.1) probability that proposers will make offers that are reduced by a small, randomly chosen amount (between 0 and 0.1)."
+    - There is also a 0.1 probability that proposers will lower their offer by an random small amount (less than 0.1.)
-  - "Hence, p can be seen as a proposer's maximum offer, whereas q represents a responder's minimum acceptance level."
+  - The responder will accept any offer greater than their minimum acceptable offer, q.
+  - If the offer is accepted the players will gain their respective amounts.
+(The responder will gain the offer amount; the proposer will gain 1 - offer.)
-  - "Each accepted deal is made known to a fraction w of all players"
+  - The accepted deal is made known to a proportion of players, w.
-- "Each player will be proposer on average r (50) times and be responder the same number of times."
+- Rounds will procede until each player has been both a proposer and a responder an average of r (50) times each.
-- "The payoffs of all individuals are then summed up.
-For the next generation, individuals leave a number of offspring proportional to their total payoff.
-Offspring adopt their parent's p and q values plus a small random number from the interval (-0.005, 0.005)"
+- The culumative payoff of all indivduals are then used to determine the number of offspring they leave for the next genreation (i.e "individuals leave a number of offspring proportional to their total payoff")
+- "Offspring adopt their parent's p and q values plus a small random number from the interval (-0.005, 0.005)"
-- We will run the siulation  for 10^5 generation when equlibrium should be reached and record the average p and q values for the population.
+- We ran the siulation  for 10^4 generation when equlibrium should be reached and record the average p and q values for the population.
 We will then rerun the experiement for a range of w values to reproduce the chart shown below.

 ### Extension

 ## Results from Replication